 Why Jasmine rice and not regular long-grain rice?

 Jasmine rice is a long grain that becomes sticky when cooked.
-It is not as sticky as Sushi Rice but three times stickier than the regular American long rice.
+It is not as sticky as Sushi Rice but three times stickier than regular American long rice.

 Calories in jasmine rice cooked: 181 kcal, for 1 cup serving.